Skip to content

 The 2002 paper reported accuracy results on a dataset of 1,500 writers (the CEDAR Letter dataset, available to researchers), achieving writer-identification error rates in the range of 6 to 8 per cent for same-session comparisons and higher error rates for cross-session comparisons (where the writing style may vary more between the questioned and exemplar samples).
 These were the first rigorously designed and independently reproducible error-rate estimates for a CAHA system published in a major peer-reviewed venue, and they were widely cited in subsequent discussions of handwriting examination reliability.

 CEDAR-FOX has been used in expert testimony in US federal courts, including testimony by Srihari himself.
 The admissibility of CEDAR-FOX testimony has been contested under Daubert in several proceedings, with courts generally admitting it on the basis of its documented error rate while often limiting the weight assigned to it.
+The conclusion scales and courtroom language used to translate these scores into testimony are covered separately.
 The technique is not in routine operational use by the FBI or by most accredited forensic laboratories; it has functioned primarily as a research demonstration and as a model for what validated CAHA should look like, rather than as an operational tool.

-WANDA (Writer Automatic Non-parametric Database Approach) was developed within the European FIDIS (Future of Identity in the Information Society) network research project, with contributions from research groups in the Netherlands (Nijenrode Business University, later Radboud University), Germany, and Switzerland.
+WANDA (Writer Automatic Non-parametric Database Approach) was developed within the European FIDIS (Future of Identity in the Information Society) network research project, with contributions from research groups in the Netherlands (Nijmegen Institute for Cognition and Information, Radboud University Nijmegen, and the Netherlands Forensic Institute), Germany, and Switzerland.
 WANDA uses a non-parametric, nearest-neighbour approach: the questioned writing is characterised by a feature vector (combining direction features, pressure proxies, and texture features), and the system returns the nearest neighbours from the reference database.
 The "non-parametric" designation means the system does not assume a parametric distribution for writer features, which is appropriate given the diversity of writing styles across a population database.

 WANDA was evaluated in published studies (Schomaker, Bulacu, and colleagues, 2004-2012) on the ICDAR2011 WriterIdentification database (a public benchmark dataset of handwritten text from 650 writers), achieving top-1 retrieval rates competitive with FISH and CEDAR-FOX on that dataset.
 However, the ICDAR dataset uses controlled text-copying tasks, not naturalistic casework samples, which limits the generalisability of benchmark results to operational conditions where writing quality, sample size, and disguise factors vary.